-For the first time in 14 years, I was home for Father’s Day.
+For the first time in 14 years, I was home in Hawaii for Father’s Day.
 I imagined treating my dad to an ocean-view brunch – champagne cocktails, lobster benedict and, why not, throw in some truffle home fries, too.
 I am an adult now, who can not only pay, but who wants to pay.
 But my dad nixed my idea.
 He’d rather go to church, he said.
 A Mormon church.

 Quick backstory, so this doesn’t seem entirely left-field: My stepmom grew up Mormon, spent the last 30 years not Mormon, but recently returned to the church and my father’s been tagging along – it’s down the road from their house.
 Let me also add that I am not religious, not into church or doing things I don’t like to do, but I’m not sanctimonious about this stuff either; to each her own.
 When my dad made his preference known, I first thought: Ugh.
 Then I thought like a writer: This will make for good material.

-I can report on the first-hand sexism of the “women’s group,” maybe infiltrate the men’s group after Mormon Mass!
+I can report on the first-hand sexism of the “women’s group”!
+Maybe infiltrate the men’s group after Mormon Mass!
 I can jot down testimonies about the holding of the priesthood and the calling of the patriarchs!
 But it was also Father’s Day and I wasn’t into making my dad look like a chump.
-And, in all honestly, nothing too-out-of-the-Jesus-loving-church-ordinary happened – songs were sung, a nibble of carbs and a sip of liquid was ingested in an act of creative sacredness, and men stood at the front of the room, talking for too damn long.
+And, in all honestly, nothing too-out-of-the-Jesus-loving-church-ordinary happened – songs were sung, a nibble of bland carbs and a sip of liquid was ingested in an act of sacredness, and men stood at the front of the room, talking for too damn long.
 I didn’t even get to be part of any gender-segregated reading group because my dad, brother and I were first out the door at the end of the longer-than-Catholic-long Mass.
-But what I did learn, however, or was lovingly reminded of, was that my brother and I are complete embittered, smug assholes.
+But what I did learn, or was lovingly reminded of, was that my brother and I are complete embittered, smug assholes.

 We spent an hour and half like this: